 I am an elected official or government official

 Elected official liaison

-If you are a councillor, MPP or MP and would like to follow up or make a request on behalf of a constituent, please contact:
+If you are a councillor, MPP or MP or staff for an elected official and would like to talk to someone at Toronto Community Housing, please contact:

 You will receive a response within five business days.